yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 Configure `delayed_cancel_settings` to set a delay when canceling uncaptured authorizations, similar to delayed captures.
 This feature automates the release of customer funds if you decide not to capture them within a specified timeframe, significantly improving the customer experience by preventing indefinite holds on their payment methods.

-The `delay` field is required when using delayed cancel operations and must follow the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+The `delay` field is required when using delayed cancel operations and must follow the <Anchor label="ISO 8601 standard" target="_blank" href="https://en.wikipedia.org/wiki/ISO_8601#Durations">ISO 8601 standard</Anchor>.
 For example:

 * `"PT3H"` for 3 hours
 * `"P7D"` for 7 days